Work for Live Art Denmark

 Watch the video of Jelili’s activities in Denmark 2022 here:

 Jelili Atiku is a Nigerian multimedia artist with political concerns for human rights and justice.
-Through drawing, installation sculpture, photography, video and performance (live art); he strives to help viewers understand the world and expanding their understanding and experiences, so that they can activate and renew their lives and environments.
-For over decade, Jelili has put his art at service of the prevailing concerns of our times; especially those issues that threatening our collective existence and the sustenance of our universe.
-The contents of these concerns ranging from psychosocial and emotional effects of the traumatic events such violence, war, poverty, corruption, climate change, etc., that associated with our warring world.
+Through drawing, installation, sculpture, photography, video and performance (live art) he strives to help viewers understand the world and expand their understanding and experiences, so that they can activate and renew their life and environment.
+For over a decade, Jelili has put his art at service of the prevailing concerns of our times, especially those issues threatening our collective existence and the sustenance of our universe.
+His concerns often focus on the psychosocial and emotional effects of traumatic events such as violence, war, poverty, corruption, climate change etc., associated with our warring world.

 Born on Friday 27th September 1968 in Ejigbo (Lagos), Nigeria, Jelili was trained at Ahmadu Bello University, Zaria, Nigeria and University of Lagos, Nigeria, where he was awarded a Bachelor of Arts (Fine Arts) and a Master of Arts (Visual Arts) respectively.
 He is presently the project leader of Art Africa Forum, the artistic Director of AFiRIperFOMA – a collective of performance artists in Africa, and Chief Coordinator of Advocate for Human Rights Through Art (AHRA).

 Read more on Jelili’s website (last updated in 2013), and in English Wikipedia.